-With the pressure for employers mounting due to the spread of coronavirus in the UK, we take a look at the new Coronavirus Job Retention Scheme and what it means to furlough a worker.
+With ongoing pressure on employers due to the continuing spread of coronavirus in the UK, we take a look at the Coronavirus Job Retention Scheme and what it means to furlough a worker.

 What is a furloughed worker?

-A furloughed worker is an employee that has been asked take a compulsory leave of absence.
+A furloughed worker is an employee that has been asked to take a compulsory leave of absence.
 This is due to:

 - An employer not being able to cover staff costs due to economic hardship caused by the coronavirus pandemic.

 - An employer not having a workload to allocate to an employee during the coronavirus pandemic.

 The employee must be on the business' PAYE, and will have their working hours either fully or partially reduced.
 In both cases, the employee is not to be made redundant.
-When the time comes for the employee to return to work, they will return with the same employment status as they had previous to being made a furloughed worker, although they may be asked to undertake reasonably amended duties as required by the business at that time.
+When the time comes for the employee to return to work, they will return with the same employment status as they had previous to being furloughed, although they may be asked to undertake reasonably amended duties as required by the business at that time.

 What is the Coronavirus Job Retention Scheme (CJRS)?

-With many businesses having to shut in line with the UK Government's guidelines during the coronavirus pandemic, the Chancellor Rishi Sunak has set out a package of support measures to help SMEs and other businesses through this period of disruption.
+With many businesses having been forced to close due to Government guidelines since the start of the pandemic, the Chancellor Rishi Sunak set out a package of support measures to help SMEs and other businesses through this period of ongoing disruption.